-I wasn’t overly enamoured with Budapest as a city but we did love the thermal baths.
+On our visit to Budapest, we loved visiting the thermal baths.
 So, which thermal baths with kids in Budapest should you visit?
 This post gives you some options.

 Gyógyfürdő is Hungarian for Spa!

-Budapest sits on around 125 thermal springs (70 million litres of thermal water a day) and its nick name, since 1934, has been ‘the city of baths’.
-It has more thermal and medicinal water springs than any other capital city in the world.
+Budapest sits on around 125 thermal springs (70 million litres of thermal water a day) and its nickname, since 1934, has been ‘the city of baths’.
+It has more thermal and medicinal water springs than any other capital city in the world so if you’re looking for a thermal bath, you’ve come to the right place.

 Thermal baths in Budapest are a legacy to both Roman (2nd century) and Turkish occupation (16th century) and whilst some original Turkish baths still exist, many are modern spas that offer a range of aqua therapy treatments as bathing pools.
 There are 15 public thermal baths in Budapest, not counting the private thermal spas established in some luxury hotels.
 Depending on the time and the day of the week, baths can be for men or women only with most days being favoured for men!!
 Yes, let’s not say that sexism isn’t rife.